rutopio/Glyphs-Plugins-and-Scripts/Script-WrongOverlappingPathsDetector/README.md

 1. Open *Window > Macro Panel*
 2. Paste the code.
+3. Select the glyph you want to check.
-3. Click Run.
+4. Click Run.
-4. Read the console log.
+5. Read the console log.

 ## Algorithm